-Most of us don’t think about credit monitoring on a daily basis.
+Credit monitoring isn’t something we think of on a daily basis.
 Below are a few common questions you might have.

 What is Credit Monitoring?

-Credit monitoring is when a company watches your credit report for activity that could indicate fraud.
+Credit monitoring is watching your credit report for possible fraud.
 They’ll send you an alert when they detect the following:

 - Credit card applications